 Technology is changing the face of education.
 Today’s students live in a world where information can be accessed 24/7 through mobile phones, tablets, and laptops — and according to a 2010 study by the Kaiser Family Foundation, young people aged 8-18 spend an average of 7 hours and 38 minutes per day consuming media, and through multitasking are able to pack 10 hours and 45 minutes of media content into that time — 7 days per week.
 At the same time, students have increasingly come to expect the ability to consume content on their own terms, when and where they want it.
 As a result, engaging with students today means incorporating the technologies that have become ubiquitous in their lives into the learning experience.

 But what are some of the digitally-enhanced experiences that provide opportunities for deeper learning?
-Tom Vander Ark and Carri Schneider of GettingSmart.com have created a enlightening infographic detailing 15 deeper learning scenarios that can help students prepare for roles in a 21st century workplace.
+Tom Vander Ark and Carri Schneider of GettingSmart.com have created an enlightening infographic detailing 15 deeper learning scenarios that can help students prepare for roles in a 21st-century workplace.

 Creating opportunities for deeper learning requires a student-centric approach to teaching that is structured around the needs of individual students.
 Shifting to a more personalized learning experience motivates the student to become more engaged and actively participate in their own education, which in turn fosters critical thinking and other deeper learning skills.